The Stories That Impacted Multicultural Media in 2019

 In October, USPS announced the late pioneering African American journalist Gwen Ifill will be honored with a commemorative stamp.
 During a long career, Ifill served as co-anchor of PBS’s “NewsHour” and host of the channel’s “Washington Week.”

 Lastly, the summer also saw tensions between the NAHJ and Fox News escalate.
-Citing rhetoric on the channel referring to migrants as invaders mere weeks after the shooting in El Paso targeting Hispanic Americans, Hugo Balta, president of the NAHJ, rejected Fox as a sponsor of the organization’s conference.
+Hugo Balta, president of the NAHJ, rejected Fox as a sponsor of the organization’s conference.
+He cited rhetoric on the channel referring to migrants as invaders mere weeks after the shooting in El Paso targeting Hispanic Americans.

 In November, the NAHJ launched palabra., a platform for freelance journalists telling stories about the Latinx community.
 The early plan for the publication includes English-language stories in quarterly editions with expansion to Spanish and more frequent updates in the future.

 Leading Native American news site Indian Country Today joined the AP in October.
 This provides AP and its thousands of member publications with a valuable source of stories from all over Indian Country.
-In addition, the publication plans to continue expansion of newsrooms on college campuses, with Alaska Pacific University in Anchorage soon joining the bureau at Arizona State University’s Cronkite School.
+The publication also plans to continue the expansion of newsrooms on college campuses.
+Alaska Pacific University in Anchorage will soon join the bureau at Arizona State University’s Cronkite School.

 The Washington Post beefed up its Spanish-language coverage with its Post Opinión section, which debuted in August, and a new podcast, El Washington Post, that launched in December.
-Post Opinión offers op-eds covering the full breadth of the Spanish-speaking world from the U.S. and Latin America to Spain, while the twice-weekly podcast will delve into top news stories.
+Post Opinión offers op-eds covering the full breadth of the Spanish-speaking world from the U.S. and Latin America to Spain.
+The twice-weekly podcast will delve into top news stories.